-Born on June 17, 1871 in Jacksonville, Florida, James Weldon Johnson was encouraged by his mother to study English literature and the European musical tradition.
+Born on June 17, 1871, in Jacksonville, Florida, James Weldon Johnson was encouraged by his mother to study English literature and the European musical tradition.
 He attended Atlanta University, with the hope that the education he received there could be used to further the interests of African Americans.
 After graduating, he took a job as a high school principal in Jacksonville.

-In 1900, he wrote the song "Lift Ev'ry Voice and Sing" on the occasion of Lincoln's birthday; the song was immensely popular in the black community, and became known as the "Negro National Anthem."
-Johnson moved to New York in 1901 to work with his brother Rosamond, a composer; after attaining some success as a songwriter for Broadway, he decided in 1906 to take a job as a U.S. Consul to Venezuela.
+In 1900, he wrote the song "Lift Every Voice and Sing" on the occasion of Lincoln's birthday; the song was immensely popular in the black community, and became known as the "Negro National Anthem."
+Johnson moved to New York in 1901 to work with his brother Rosamond, a composer; after attaining some success as a songwriter for Broadway, he decided in 1906 to take a job as a U.S. consul to Venezuela.
 While employed by the diplomatic corps, Johnson had poems published in The Century Magazine and The Independent.

 James Weldon Johnson died on June 26, 1938.

-God's Trombones: Seven Negro Sermons in Verse (1927)
+God's Trombones: Seven Negro Sermons in Verse (Viking Press, 1927)

 Negro Americans, What Now?
-(1934)
+(Viking Press, 1934)

-The Autobiography of an Ex-Colored Man (1912)
+The Autobiography of an Ex-Colored Man (French & Co., 1912)